Braveblacklion/Braveblacklion/README.md

-- 👋 Hi, my name is Pol and i am currently studying artificial intelligence
+- 👋 Hi, my name is Pol and I studied machine learning at the University of Applied Sciences Karlsruhe
-- 👀 I’m interested in all fields of artificial intelligence, autonomous racing, games development and much more
+- 👀 I’m interested in all fields of artificial intelligence, autonomous racing, generative ai, games development, app development and much more
 - 🌱 I’m currently looking to find the best way to generate accurate (hardstyle) music, and creating a Rocket League bot using reinforcement learning
-- 💞️ I’m looking to collaborate on any interesting Projects together so if you have an interessting idea in mind, just hit me up ;)
+- 💞️ I’m looking to collaborate on any interesting Projects together.
+So if you have an interessting idea in mind, just hit me up ;)
-- 📫 How to reach me on instagram: braveblackli0n
+- 📫 How to reach me: braveblackli0n on Instagram

 <!---
 Braveblacklion/Braveblacklion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.